 In this age of hacking and cyber-terrorism, your company's data is a target.
 And it doesn't take much for a hacker to break into a network and wreak havoc.
 The stakes are high.
 What do you need to know about password security?

 This blog post will cover (almost) everything that those with responsibility for IT should know about passwords - from the basics to the latest trends in protection.
-We'll give you all the information necessary so that you can make informed decisions when it comes to protecting your company's assets from hackers and other threats.
+We'll discuss password best practices and give you all the information necessary so that you can make informed decisions when it comes to protecting your company's assets from hackers and other threats.

 While this guide is aimed at those responsible for an organisation’s IT security it’ll hopefully be useful to anyone interested in password security or those just trying to understand why so much emphasis is put on their company’s IT security policy.

 use the password "123456"